ninolam/landing-in-real-art/CMS.md

 #### Example 3

-You can customize the name of the artist and the description of the artist as well !
+You can customize the name of the artist and the description of the artist as well !<br>
 When you do a mouse hover on an image, the image smoothly disappear to let you see name and desc.

 <img src="./public/img/firebaseProcedure/Artist_name_desc.png" >